CrispiestHashbrown/cfapi/README.md

 # cfapi
 Built with Express/Node.js, the Commit Frequency API lets users retrieve information about GitHub search results and information about their GitHub account.

-Information about search results includes the commit frequency for the past year, project owner, project name, repository stars, and project's primary language.
-Account information includes users they are following, public repositories, starred repositories, and assigned issues.
+Information about search results includes:
+- commit frequency for the past year
+- project owner
+- project name
+- repository stars
+- project's primary language

+Account information includes:
+- users they are following
+- public repositories
+- starred repositories
+- assigned issues

 This project is hosted with Google Cloud and [Firebase](https://firebase.google.com/docs/reference).